 Target AudienceThis course is intended for HR professionals with 0-5 years of experience and global professionals from a diverse range of organizations, including for profits large and small, NGOs, and governmental agencies.
 This includes people who are seeking to enter the HR field, typically from an administrative, accounting, or payroll-related job.
 Anyone in HR with responsibility for designing HR practices and/or personnel decision making; any professional with direct reports working within a diverse context and professionals with interest in practicing within the diversity and inclusion space would also benefit.

-- Society for Human Resource Management (SHRM) Approval Number 19-PWJZC 6.0 Credits
+- Society for Human Resource Management (SHRM) 10.0 Credits Approval Number 20-XNKAC 10.0 Credits